Skip to content

 --location=$REGION

-To connect to CloudSQL using IAM authentication without a sidecar, we'll create a custom startup script.
-This script fetches the IAM token and configuring the database connection string environment variable before starting the Prefect server.
+To connect to CloudSQL using IAM authentication without a sidecar, we create a custom startup script.
+This script fetches an IAM token, starts Prefect Server, and rotates the token every 55 minutes by gracefully restarting the Prefect subprocess before the 60-minute token TTL expires.

 Create a directory prefect-server-image and add the following files: